 See Durga Idols Being Made

 The beautifully handcrafted idols of Goddess Durga sure are stunning.
 However, you'll appreciate them even more if you see the effort that goes into making them.
 Fortunately, this isn't hard to do.
 The majority of them are crafted in one area -- Kumartuli in north Kolkata, around 30 minutes drive from the city center.
 The name literally means "potter's locality" and as it suggests, the area was settled by a group of potters.
 Nowadays around 150 potter families live there.
-If you go there on the occassion of Mahalaya (around a week before Durga Puja starts) you'll be able to see the eyes being drawn onto the statues in an auspicious ritual called Chokkhu Daan.
+If you go there on the occasion of Mahalaya (about a week before Durga Puja starts) you'll be able to see the eyes being drawn onto the statues in an auspicious ritual called Chokkhu Daan.

-- How to Visit Kumartuli
+- Read More: How to Visit Kumartuli in Kolkata.

 Go Pandal Hopping

 The highlight of Durga Puja is no doubt visiting the many different displays (pandals) of Goddess Durga, each with a unique theme or decorative style.
 This activity is commonly referred to a "pandal hopping".
 There are thousands of pandals in Kolkata so it's only possible to visit a fraction of them -- and even then it requires a bit of strategic planning as they're spread out all over the city.
 You'll find the most well known ones in north and south Kolkata, which is conveniently connected by the Metro railway.
 The most popular time for pandal hopping is in the night when they're lit up.
 If you go during the day, you can avoid much of the crowd.

 - Read More: 10 Famous Kolkata Durga Puja Pandals